On the eve of 2019’s first nasty hurricane, Dorian, I decided it was time to get serious about hurricane preparation.

 Packing up your home and family is a hair-pulling process to do things like go on vacation, so imagine how you will feel packing up to leave with a storm on the way.
 It is extremely important to take major documents like marriage licenses, birth certificates, social security cards, and copies of your insurance policies if you cannot access them online.
 If you don’t have a lock-box, then this is the perfect time to invest in one.
 Don’t forget to restock on your medication before you leave town, or obtain a prescription to take with you to a pharmacy where you are going.

 Please, PLEASE TAKE YOUR ANIMALS!
 Don’t forget to make sure that all of your animals are wearing their tags with your updated information on them.
 If your vet has any availability, then consider taking your animal in to be chipped.
 If something were to happen and you were to become separated from your animal, microchips are more reliable than a collar/harness.
 If you don’t have time to microchip your animal, then write your name and number on their bellies with a sharpie.

 Understand that you are leaving your home and your belongings in the path of a storm.
 You do not know the conditions you will return to.
 Prepare yourself for the worst, and things will be easier to handle.
 You are leaving your home for the safety of your family, and that is worth much more than any material item.

 If you are a believer, then don’t forget to pray.
-In emotional times we become reckless and turn from God when we actually should be drawing near to him.
+In emotional times we become reckless and turn from God when we actually should be drawing near to him!

 For those anchoring down